scottmcallister/mean-hangman/README.md

-# hangman
+# mean-hangman

 A MEAN stack web app for playing hangman.
-I'm using Typescript across the entire stack and Angular 2 on the front end.
+This app uses Typescript across the entire stack and Angular 2 on the front end.
 The Mongo database has a collection of "phrases" containing well known movie quotes.